- 12th Dec 2023

 - Step 6: Model Identification and Fitting

-Identify an appropriate time series model (e.g., ARIMA) based on the characteristics of the data and fit the model.
+Determine and find a suitable time series model (e.g., ARIMA) as per the attributes of the data and model fit the data.

 ```